 Fall weddings in Calgary are truly beautiful.
 The fruits of the harvest abound!

-Mark's family is Italian and the bride's family is Ukranian so it was important for the menu to represent both families.
-We absolutely love creating custom menus that can reflect the personalities and tradtions of the families coming together.
-Following the outdoor ceremony at Fish Creek Park, guests were greeted with a crisp glass of Prosecco when they arrived and then were served a delicious assortment of hors d'oeuvres.
+Mark’s family is Italian and the bride’s family is Ukrainian so it was important for the menu to represent both families.
+We absolutely love creating custom menus that can reflect the personalities and traditions of the families coming together.
+Following the outdoor ceremony at Fish Creek Park, guests were greeted with a glass of Prosecco when they arrived and then were served a delicious assortment of hors d’oeuvres.
 The dinner was served family-style in several courses with speeches being presented in between each course.
 A plated dessert of lemon buttercream wedding cake ended the meal with platters of fresh fruit being served at each table.

 Fantastic photos were taken by Mark Shannon.
 Mark was able to not only take photos throughout the ceremony, reception, and dinner – but was also able to create a slideshow from the ceremony that was projected on a large screen behind the couple as they danced their first dance.
 That is some photo wizardry to be sure.

 We were all definitely full of happiness and love for the couple and their families.
 We wish them all the best!